-The head of AXA Assurances Luxembourg's internal audit function has a direct and unfettered reporting line directly to his/her respective Audit Committee Chairman.
+The head of the AXA Assurances Vie Luxembourg internal audit function has a direct and unfettered reporting line directly to his/her respective Audit Committee Chairman.

-AXA Assurances Luxembourg Internal Audit functionally reports through to the Global Head of Audit who reports to the Group Audit Committee Chairman.
+AXA Assurances Vie Luxembourg Internal Audit functionally reports through to the Global Head of Audit who reports to the Group Audit Committee Chairman.

-AXA Assurances Luxembourg Internal Audit annually sets up an internal audit plan of work, based on an assessment of both the inherent risk and the adequacy of controls.
+AXA Assurances Vie Luxembourg Internal Audit annually sets up an internal audit plan of work, based on an assessment of both the inherent risk and the adequacy of controls.
 Its performance is formally monitored and reported to the Audit Committee.

-Over a five year period, all applicable Common Audit Universe categories for each entity are expected to be audited.
+Over the audit cycle, all applicable Common Audit Universe categories for each entity are expected to be audited.
 Any exceptions identified are notified to the Audit Committee for ratification.